-Pursuant to Sections 603(g), 606(c) and 216 of the Clean Water Act as previously amended and as further amended by the Water Resources Reform and Development Act, (collectively, the "Clean Water Act" or "CWA") and the FY 2019 Appropriations Act, the State of Indiana (State), acting through its Indiana Finance Authority (Authority), hereby submits to the United States Environmental Protection Agency (EPA) and the public this Intended Use Plan (IUP) for State Fiscal Year (SFY) 2019, for its Clean Water State Revolving Fund (CWSRF).
+Pursuant to Sections 603(g), 606(c) and 216 of the Clean Water Act as further amended by the Water Resources Reform and Development Act, (collectively, the "Clean Water Act" or "CWA") and the FY 2022 Appropriations Act, the State of Indiana (State), acting through its Indiana Finance Authority (Authority), hereby submits to the United States Environmental Protection Agency (EPA) and the public this Intended Use Plan (IUP) for State Fiscal Year (SFY) 2022, for its Clean Water State Revolving Fund (CWSRF) Loan Program.
 An IUP is prepared each fiscal year to identify the uses of all monies available to the CWSRF Loan Program during that fiscal year.
 Acronyms and terms used herein are defined in Exhibit A, Definitions.

-This IUP sets forth the intended use of all funds appropriated to the CWSRF Loan Program during SFY 2019.
-Collectively, all funding from EPA to the CWSRF Loan Program are referred to herein as Capitalization Grants.
+This IUP sets forth the intended use of all funds appropriated to the CWSRF Loan Base Program during SFY 2022 and the CWSRF General Supplemental funds appropriated through the Bipartisan Infrastructure Law (BIL) as defined in Exhibit A. Collectively, all grants from EPA to the CWSRF Loan Program are referred to herein as Capitalization Grants.